benthamite/anki-interleaver/README.md

 5. Name it `MasterRank`
 6. Repeat for each note type used by the decks listed in the previous step.

+You can also locate the note types from Tools > Manage Note Types.

+Note: if the field is missing from a relevant note type, the script will inform you and exit without making changes.

 ## usage

 ### backup (recommended)